gavinlyonsrepo/Arduino_FM_radio/README.md

 * Title : Fm-radio and speaker
 * Description : Arduino Fm radio module using TEA5767 fm module, LM386 module Audio AMP with KA2284 audio level indicator and 0.96" SSD1306 I2C OLED LCD Display Module.
-The unit can be used as a radio or speaker. by placing removebale audio cable between output of TEA5767 and inoput of LM386 Audio AMP.
+The unit can be used as a radio or a speaker, by placing a removeable audio cable between output of TEA5767 and input of LM386 Audio AMP.
+For Radio mode leave cable in, for speaker mode remove and it fom TEA5767 end and connect to Output of Audio device PC phone etc.
 * Author: Gavin Lyons

 Libraries
 ------------------------

-In the src folder you will find the ino file with source code , it includes a number of libraries.
+In the src folder you will find the arduino .ino file with C++ source code , it includes a number of libraries.

 * <Wire.h> //I2C comms